 One thing that I absolutely hate about smoking is the smell it leaves you with.

-The benefit of vapor is that it dissipated 10 times faster into the air than smoke.
+One benefit of vapor is that it dissipates 10 times faster into the air than smoke.

 Smoke keeps lingering around for days in your clothes and furniture.
 Tar, which is a by-product of burnt plant material, sticks on surfaces and fabrics, and if not removed can stay there for years.